 - Assessment of risk and insurance requirements

-When a project has been funded, the assigned Research Foundation programs manager will assist the principal investigator and their team in managing the administrative and financial details of their projects throughout the duration.
+When a project has been funded, the assigned Research Foundation Post-Award analyst will assist the principal investigator and their team in managing the administrative and financial details of their projects throughout the duration.

 New Principal Investigator Orientation

-During the new principal investigator orientation, you will meet with your program manager to review roles and responsibilities, compliance and reporting, and additional avenues of support from the Research Foundation's human resources and accounting teams.
+During the new principal investigator orientation, you will meet with your Post-Award analyst to review roles and responsibilities, compliance and reporting, and additional avenues of support from the Research Foundation's Human Resources and Accounting teams.

 PIs leading self-supported projects will provide further details about purpose, goals, and revenue sources and uses.